ItsMeSKKYZ3R/AnimatyJS/README.md

 -   You can make your text to rainbow.
 -   You can see if your text is visible actually

+## 🚀 v1.1

+### On this new version of AnimatyJS, we deprecated the rainbow function 'cause it was bugged.
+We're actually working on it, and we'll let you know when this function returns!
+Another updated function, fadeIn and fadeout functions no longer needs specifying if you want to apply the effect.

 ## 📚 Documentation

 If you want to add a fadeIn animation, add the fadeIn function.